Curtiss Lab | Home

 The Curtiss Lab

-The Curtiss lab is involved in two major lines of research: vaccine development to prevent a range of human and animal diseases, and biofuel development using photosynthetic bacteria in order to provide a renewable and carbon neutral source of energy.
-Both lines of research use our extensive expertise in genetic engineering to solve global problems facing humanity.
+The Curtiss lab is involved in two major lines of research: vaccine development to prevent a range of human and animal diseases, and biofuel development using photosynthetic bacteria to provide a renewable and carbon neutral source of energy.
+Both lines of research use our extensive expertise in genetic design and modification of bacteria to solve global problems facing humanity.

 Our lab is located in ASU’s Biodesign Institute, a 350,000 square-foot award-winning, state-of-the-art, LEED-certified building representing the State of Arizona’s largest research infrastructure investment in bioscience-related research.
 The mission of the Biodesign Institute is to develop “bio-inspired” solutions from natural systems and translate these into commercially viable products.